 Figure 5.
-Profiles of $\Delta TKE/U{\infty}^2$, taken at different downstream distances, from the proposed formulation, labeled as "Fit", and from: the LES dataset of XA2017 along: a) the z direction at the centerline, and b) the y direction at hub height, under unstable conditions; and c) the wind tunnel PIV measurements of AJU2020, along the z direction at the centerline, under neutral stability.
+Profiles of $\Delta TKE/U{\infty}^2$, taken at different downstream distances, from the proposed formulation, labeled "Fit", and from the LES dataset of XA2017 along (a) the z direction at the centerline and (b) the y direction at hub height, under unstable conditions. (c) The wind tunnel particle image velocimetry (PIV) measurements of AJU2020, along the z direction at the centerline, under neutral stability.
 The same profiles from IQ2018 and TIAN2000 are added for comparison.

-The second LES study used here for validation is ARC2020 (Archer et al., 2020), in which the LES flow solver Software for Wind Farm Applications (SOWFA) was used with an actuator line model for the wind turbine blades without any treatment for the hub (Churchfield et al., 2012; Archer et al., 2013).
-The computational domain size was 3000 m \times 3000 m \times 1020 m with a single wind turbine in the middle and the atmospheric stability was neutral.
-An idealized NREL 5-MW wind turbine was used with D = 126 m and H = 90 m.
+middle, and the atmospheric stability was neutral.
+An idealized NREL 5 MW wind turbine was used with D = 126 m and H = 90 m.
 The resolution was set to $200 \times 200 \times 68$ grid points in x, y, and z, respectively, corresponding to grid cells of approximately 15 m in both horizontal dimensions.

-The vertical profiles of $\Delta TKE/U{\infty}^2$ from the final fitting match very well those from the LES just after x=2D (Figure 6a).
+The vertical profiles of $\Delta TKE/U{\infty}^2$ from the final fitting match those from the LES just after x = 2D very well (Fig. 6a).
 We note that the slight reduction in TKE near the surface shown in the LES results, which has been observed and simulated in the literature (Archer et al., 2019; Wu and Archer, 2021), is not reproduced with the proposed fit because it is not accounted for in its equations yet.
 A way to account for it in the future could be via a correction similar to the δ function of IQ2018, shown here in Eq.
-4. Conversely, IQ2018 shows some spurious $\Delta TKE/U{\infty}^2$ below the rotor, which is not correct.
-The y-profiles (Figure 6b) are characterized again by a general underestimation and overestimation of the $\Delta TKE/U{\infty}^2$ maxima for proposed fit and for IQ2018, respectively.
-The proposed fit shows a significantly improved $\Delta TKE/U{\infty}^2$ profile compared to IQ2018, providing a more satisfactory prediction that closely matches the LES results starting at x=4D.
-This validation dataset is well reproduced by the proposed formulation, with an RMSEs of 3.63×10^{-3} , about half of the average value of $\Delta TKE/U{\infty}^2$ (6.46 $\times 10^{-3}$, Table 3, possibly because this LES study did not include a treatment for the hub.
+(4).
+Conversely, IQ2018 shows some spurious $\Delta TKE/U{\infty}^2$ below the rotor, which is not correct.
+The y profiles (Fig. 6b) are again characterized by a general underestimation and overestimation of the $\Delta TKE/U{\infty}^2$ maxima for the proposed fit and for IQ2018, respectively.
+The proposed fit shows a significantly improved $\Delta TKE/U{\infty}^2$ profile compared to IQ2018, providing a more satisfactory prediction that closely matches the LES results starting at x = 4D.
+This validation dataset is well reproduced by the proposed formulation, with an RMSE of 3.63×10^{-3} , about half of the average value of $\Delta TKE/U{\infty}^2$ (6.46×10^{-3} , Table 3), possibly because this LES study did not include a treatment for the hub.